kyma-project/kyma-environment-broker/docs/user/05-60-kyma-bindings.md

 ## Fetching a Service Binding

-Binding could be fetched by using a GET request to the Broker API:
+To fetch a binding, use a GET request to the Broker API:

 ```
 GET http://localhost:8080/oauth/v2/service_instances/{{instance_id}}/service_bindings/{{binding_id}}
 X-Broker-API-Version: 2.14